AI assistants are now a traffic channel

 Why this is more than a reporting tweak

 That tells me three things are now true at once.
 AI assistants are sending enough traffic for Google to bother.
 The channel is durable enough to be worth distinguishing.
-And organisations have a place to put accountability for what happens inside it.
+And teams have a place to put accountability for what happens inside it.

 How an AI assistant reads a page